cornershopcreative-archive/plugin_widget-menuizer/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Unlock the full potential of the WordPress menu system and add your theme's sidebar regions and widgets to your menus.
+Unlock the full potential of the WordPress menu system to create mega menus and more by adding sidebar regions and widgets to your menus.

 == Description ==

 Anything you can do with a widget can now be done inside your menus!

 Widget Menuizer makes WordPress menus even more powerful, allowing for easy creation of custom “mega menus” and other fanciness without completely overhauling the menu management system into something unrecognizable.